 Whether it calls to mind an iconic sail-shaped building or a beloved Pixar film, Sydney is adored by both globetrotters and Aussies.
-With enticing landmarks, museums, shops, beaches, parks, and natural landscapes, there is no shortage of ways to spend your free time while on tour in Sydney.
+With enticing landmarks, museums, shops, beaches, parks, and natural landscapes, there is no shortage of ways to spend your free time while on your tour of Sydney.
 Here are some of our top recommendations.

 1. Catch a performance at the Sydney Opera House